Installing Stainless¶

 sbt-stainless

 from the GitHub releases, and move it to the directory of the project.
-You should have the following project structure:
+Starting from the following project structure:

 MyProject